francoisp/DuplexRsync/README.md

 ### Caveats

 This is a simple solution, it does not implement any distributed locking.
-If you or processes are editing at both ends simultaneously, over and above the crushing of the oldest edit of the same file mentionned, there's a window while a newly created file can get deleted.
+If you or processes are editing at both ends simultaneously, over and above the crushing of the oldest edit of the same file mentioned, there's a window while a newly created file can get deleted.
 Conversely but less serious, there's also a window during which a deleted file could be recreated.
 An argument to --delete-older-than "seconds" in rsync would mitigate the first edge case, I think the second one(zombie file coming back) is a an annoyance I can live with.

 ### Related